Useful

 Be silent and call your roll.

-Name, roll number 1, 2, and 3 and
+Name, roll number 1, 2, and 3 and so on.

 Is ………………….
 Absent today?